-Dr Diederik Gelderman has been certified to do PennHIP scoring since 1996 and is one of the ‘original’ innovators of this technique in Australia.
+Dr. Diederik Gelderman has been certified to do PennHIP scoring since 1996 and is one of the ‘original’ innovators of this technique in Australia.

-What is PennHIP?
+What is PennHIP Radiography?

-PennHIP stand for Pennsylvania Hip Improvement Program.
-It is a technique of radiographing animals’ hips developed at the University of Pennsylvania to determine degree of laxity (how loose they are).
+PennHIP stands for Pennsylvania Hip Improvement Program.
+It is a technique of radiographing animals’ hips developed at the University of Pennsylvania to determine the degree of laxity (how loose they are).
 It has been used for over 20 years to measure hip laxity and to help predict the possible development of hip dysplasia in dogs.

 What does the score tell you?

 The Distraction Index (Score) can better predict a dog’s chances of developing osteoarthritis later in life.
 It can also better predict the chances of a dog passing hip dysplasia through to offspring.
-The distraction index can be compared to the breed averages, to help make breeding decisions if required.
-These results have been published in multiple peer reviewed studies over the last few decades and have been shown to have a much higher level of accuracy in predicting hip dysplasia than any other technique available.
+The distraction index can be compared to the breed averages to help make breeding decisions if required.
+These results have been published in multiple peer-reviewed studies over the last few decades and have been shown to have a much higher level of accuracy in predicting hip dysplasia than any other technique available.

 With early identification of dogs that are at risk, preventative measures can be taken to try and minimse the clinical effects and pain that your dog may experience.
-Early identifcation in breeding dogs will help choose which dogs are best to continue as part of a breeding program.
+Early identification in breeding dogs will help choose which dogs are best to continue as part of a breeding program.

-Why is it different to regular hip extended xrays?
+Why is it different to regular hip extended x-rays?

 This change in position is a more accurate way of measuring laxity in the joint compared to the traditional view, which can sometimes make hip joints appear tighter than they actually are.

 The PennHIP procedure has strict quality control guidelines to ensure results are accurate.
-All veterinarians taking the radiographs need to be certified and all radiographs must be assessed through one central location, eliminating the large variability obtained with scoring hips in the traditional manner.
+All veterinarians taking the radiographs need to be certified, and all radiographs must be assessed through one central location, eliminating the large variability obtained with scoring hips in the traditional manner.

 What age can it be performed?

 The PennHIP procedure may be performed at 16 weeks old onwards.
-Multiple studies have shown consistency of results as the animal ages, meaning predictions can be made from a much earlier age compared to the traditional view which must be between 1-2 years old.
+Multiple studies have shown consistency of results as the animal ages, meaning predictions can be made from a much earlier age compared to the traditional view, which must be between 1-2 years old.

 What happens to the dog during the PennHIP procedure?

 It is critical to ensure that all the muscles surrounding the hips are relaxed so as we can obtain a true reading of how loose they are.
-To obtain this, a light general anaesthesia is required.
+To obtain this, a light general anesthesia is required.